-Pursuant to an annual review during the probationary period as described above, a recommendation for non-renewal of a faculty appointment ordinarily will be made to the Dean of Academic Affairs by the Division Chair.
-The Dean of Academic Affairs will make the results of consultations and deliberations within the division known to the Dean of the College, and with the Dean's support will notify the faculty member that his or her appointment will not be renewed.
+Pursuant to an annual review during the probationary period as described above, a recommendation for non-renewal of a faculty appointment ordinarily will be made to the Senior Associate Dean for Academic Affairs by the Division Chair.
+The Senior Associate Dean for Academic Affairs will make the results of consultations and deliberations within the division known to the Dean of the College, and with the Dean's support will notify the faculty member that his or her appointment will not be renewed.
 Final decisions about renewal or non-renewal will rest with the Dean of the College.
 The provisions of "Statement of Principles Governing Faculty Relationships" concerning the content and timing of the notification of termination will be observed.